Macron's lead candidate opens European campaign with Brexit swipe

 “Taking back control of our destiny can only be achieved with Europe,” she said.

+As Macron’s Europe advisor, Beaune, 37, a self-confessed anglophile, has been an influential voice in shaping the president’s European policy, from Brexit negotiations to euro zone reform.

+The soft-spoken ENA graduate has never held public office but knows the inner workings of government well after a stint as budget advisor to former Socialist prime minister Jean-Marc Ayrault, before joining Macron’s staff at the economy ministry.

-Reporting by Michel Rose and Elizabeth Pineau; editing by Laurence Frost
+Additional reporting by Elizabeth Pineau; Editing by Angus MacSwan